tighten/jigsaw-site/source/docs/starter-templates.md

 <div class="pt-2"></div>

-> If you've created a starter template that you'd like to share, tell us on Twitter at [@tightenco](https://twitter.com/tightenco) or open an issue in the [Jigsaw docs repo](https://github.com/tighten/jigsaw-site/issues).
+> If you've created a starter template that you'd like to share, tell us on X at [tightenco](https://twitter.com/tightenco) or open an issue in the [Jigsaw docs repo](https://github.com/tighten/jigsaw-site/issues).
 Very soon, we'll be adding a showcase of well-crafted templates created by the community, and we'd love to feature yours!

 ---